hanishkvc/prgs-docs-spreadsheetkvc/README.md

 cformat commands to control how numbers are displayed.
 Doesnt affect the calculations.

-Added support for tab completion of predefined parts of the : commands (i.e explicit commands of the program)
+Added support for tab completion of predefined parts of the : commands (i.e explicit commands of the program).
+Also shows hint for parts that user has to specify.

 TODO:LATER: cell address ranges as lists for python functions.